 Another old school nickname for a thick beard is a “crumb-catcher.”
-I for one, who can’t get the smell of a cheeseburger out of my car, would not want to eat while sporting any beard inhibiting my eating and hiding my mouth.
-I really, really don’t care what you do, but it’s fun sometimes too look at the recent origins of things and see how fads get started and what becomes of them.
+I for one, who can’t get the smell of a cheeseburger out of my car, would not want to eat while sporting any beard inhibiting my eating and hiding my mouth, or catching the hidden plastic pieces in Subway bread, or May – God Help Us, plastic straws.

 Fads.
 I still have my pet rock.
 But, I had one before they started selling them, though.
 So…you know, I’m cool.
 Hey, the guy who invented the pet rock had quite a beard too.
 I guess I will have to settle for a Chia pet to support the cause.
-There’s an ironic theme in here somewhere, that I am unable to grasp…
+There’s an ironic theme in here somewhere, that I, unlike Alexander the Great, am unable to grasp…